uit-no/hpc-doc/development/optimization.rst

-Note that the use of hardware performance counter are not implemeted yet on Stallo.
+Note that the use of a hardware performance counter is not implemented yet on Stallo.
 Therefore IPM cannot give information about floating point operations, cache use etc.